Oh yes, the win clinched a 9-1 regular season for the Vanderbilt commitment and his Lovett teammates, and a region championship.

 Things weren't looking so good for the Lions at halftime.
 A game between the two top teams in Class AA, both with explosive offenses, had turned into a defensive struggle.
 Lovett trailed 7-3, despite an interception by Haley of a long bomb from GACS quarterback Rafe Chappell.

-On its first possession of the first quarter, the all-purpose Haley wormed out of trouble in the backfield and scooted 58 yards down the right sideline for 58 yards.
+On its first possession of the first quarter, the all-purpose Haley wormed out of trouble in the backfield and scooted 58 yards down the right sideline.
 He scored the go-ahead touchdown himself on a 2-yard blast up the middle.

 Almost immediately Lovett picked off another Chappell pass, and Haley scored again on a 9-yard run.
 Suddenly Lovett had built a 17-7 lead.